Collaboration is our game.

 Game salon

 Playthink is a USC-based salon about games, interactivity, art and culture.
-Since 2013, we have held a regular series of discussions at the USC Game Innovation Lab that are dedicated to drawing out provocative ideas around play, games, art and interactivity.
+Since 2013, we have held a semi-regular series of discussions at the USC Game Innovation Lab that are dedicated to drawing out provocative ideas around play, games, art and interactivity.
 Since 2018, we have added a podcast component to our salon.
 Now you can listen to Playthink episodes on this page, below, or by subscribing to our feed on iTunes, Amazon, or YouTube podcasts.

 Upcoming and past salons